 The weekend finished with a boat trip on the Kazinga Channel.
 The eager eyes of a warden even spotted a leopard, a distant dot high up on the hillside!
 We certainly didn’t expect to see a leopard in broad daylight from the boat, but that’s the wonderful thing about going on Safari – every outing is different.

 By the way, if you like birds you might enjoy some of the muzungu’s Uganda birding stories, now grouped on one handy page inspired by attending the UK Bird Fair and hanging out with expert birders Roger, Malcolm, David Lindo ‘the Urban Birder’ and Aussie Chris Watson.

 The UCOTA community tourism fam trip was another highlight.
-We had a lot of fun – can you play the Xylophone? – and got to meet the real people living on the edges of the Park.
+We had a lot of fun, as you will read in – Can you play the Xylophone? – and got to meet the real people living on the edges of Queen Elizabeth National Park.
 Theirs is not an easy life.

 A wave of patriotism flooded Uganda in 2012 as the country celebrated 50 years of independence.
 Needless to say it also brought up a lot of discontent, mostly aimed at the current regime’s 26 years in power.
 My contribution to the party?
 50 reasons why I love Uganda.

 I felt a twinge of homesickness as I thought of all my friends and family celebrating the Queen’s Golden Jubilee and the London Olympics.
 British expat friends dressed in the red, white and blue of the Union Jack and gathered round a TV set in Kololo to watch the celebrations along the Thames.